glutanimate/hitmarkers/README.md

 <a title="Follow me on Twitter" href="https://twitter.com/intent/user?screen_name=glutanimate"><img src="https://img.shields.io/twitter/follow/glutanimate.svg"></a>
 </p>

-> Bringing the satisfaction of FPS games into Anki
+> Bringing the satisfaction of FPS games to Anki!

 This is an add-on for the spaced-repetition flashcard app [Anki](https://apps.ankiweb.net/) that rewards succesful reviews with a satisfying hit marker effect.